ellenjarvenpaa/docker-test/readme.md

 # Assignment - First images and containers with Docker

 I'm using an example server from the User-centric Application Develoment course.
-To check that it works locally, I ran the commands `npm i` and `nm run dev`.
+To check that it works locally, I ran the commands `npm i` and `npm run dev`.
 After confirming it works, I initialized Docker using the `docker init` command.

 I reviewed the Dockerfile and added the watch configuration to the `compose.yaml` file.
 I also changed the host address to `0.0.0.0` in the `index.js` file.